vegarringdal/ProteusXMLDrawing/README.md

 Issues/Need more work:
-- TrimmedCurve ( circle type looks t be working, not checked scaling or rotation)
+- TrimmedCurve ( circle type looks t be working, not checked scaling or rotation, ellipse will prob fail, need sample)
-- BsplineCurve (not seen these used...)
+- BsplineCurve (not seen these used, I need samples to try)
-- CompositeCurve (not seen these used...)
+- CompositeCurve (not seen these used, I need samples to try)
 - rotation/scale of items -> this will need some work..
+(I should try and get a drawing program that exports xml, so I can make tests)
+  -  Inverted z axis (flip around y axis) : <Axis X="0" Y="0" Z="-1"/>
+  -  Rotation about the origin :  <Reference X=”[cosØ]” Y=”[sinØ]” Z=”0” />

 Image of progress